 Worshiping Lord Nandi

-Hindu scriptures along with Shivate books prescribe that one needs to pray or to seek the permission of Lord Nandeeshwara before offering their prayers to God Shiva.
-They also prescribe darshan of Shiva linga by the procedure called Shrungadharshan (viewing from the gap between the horns of Nandi).
+Hindu scriptures along with Shivate books prescribe that one needs to pray or seek the permission of Lord Nandeeshwara before offering their prayers to God Shiva.
+They also prescribe darshan of Shiva lingam by the procedure called Shrungadharshan (viewing from the gap between the horns of Nandi statue).